 - 4 Stars: “… Julie London had an extremely limited vocal range but she did the most with what she had, possessing a special knack for torch songs that cast her in the role of a woman constantly being destroyed by love in general and by men in particular.”

 - If you’re a fan of Miss London’s, or vintage Pop and Jazz Vocals in general, this 1956 release belongs in your collection

 - The complete list of titles from 1956 that we’ve reviewed to date can be found here.

-This Liberty mono pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
+This vintage Liberty mono pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
-If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with Julie, this is the record for you.
+If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What the Best Sides Of Calendar Girl Have To Offer Is Not Hard To Hear